 Ticket to Work is a Social Security Administration program that helps people receiving Social Security Disability Insurance or Supplemental Security Income benefits based on disability to obtain employment and earn enough money to end the need for cash benefits.
 The program is voluntary.

 Individuals who are 18 to 64 years old are eligible for training and employment services from an Employment Network.
-Vocational Rehabilitation Services is an approved Employment Network.
+VRS is an approved Employment Network.

 Visit the Ticket to Work website or call 800-328-9095 or 800-657-3973 (TTY users).